-The present value of the retirement benefit obligation is calculated using a discount rate determined by reference to market yields of government bonds.
+The present value of the post-employment benefit obligation is calculated using a discount rate determined by reference to market yields of government bonds.
 Generally, a decrease in the interest rate of a reference government bonds will increase the obligation.